Godfrey & Kahn Updates

 As cases of the 2019 novel coronavirus (COVID-19) decrease and availability of the COVID-19 vaccine becomes more prevalent, employers face the daunting task of creating safe return to work plans.
 These plans often involve encouraging COVID-19 vaccination and, in some cases, mandating vaccination before employees may return to in-person work.

-On Dec.
-16, 2020, the Equal Employment Opportunity Commission (EEOC) issued guidance clarifying that employers are lawfully permitted to require employees to be vaccinated before returning to work, subject to several exceptions.
+The Equal Employment Opportunity Commission (EEOC) issued guidance as recently as June 28, 2021 clarifying that employers are lawfully permitted to require employees to be vaccinated before returning to work, subject to several exceptions.

 These exceptions include: